Sample-optimal single-copy quantum state tomography with shallow-depth measurements: INTRODUCTION

 However, current quantum computers are still noisy and lack error correction, which limits the number of copies that can be used simultaneously.
 Consequently, implementing such an optimal QST strategy is highly challenging.

 Follow-up research~\cite{chen2024optimal} has investigated scenarios in which there is a restriction on the number of copies $t$ that can be prepared and measured simultaneously.
-It has been shown that in such cases one needs $T=\tilde{\Theta}(d^3/\sqrt{t}\epsilon^2)$ in the full rank case, meaning that the benefit is only achieved once $t$ becomes sufficiently large.
+It has been shown that in such cases one needs $T=\widetilde{\Theta}(d^3/\sqrt{t}\epsilon^2)$ in the full rank case, meaning that the benefit is only achieved once $t$ becomes sufficiently large.
 Considering that even implementing 2-copy measurements ($t=2$) is difficult on present-day quantum hardware, the practical limitations of QST using multi-copy measurements become evident.

-Compared to the multi-copy measurements discussed above, a more practical approach is to employ single-copy measurements.
+Compared to the multi-copy measurements, a more practical approach is to employ single-copy measurements.
 In this case, the optimal sample complexity of QST is known to be $\Theta(dr^2/\epsilon^2)$.
 However, implementing this strategy requires somewhat complicated positive-operator valued measurements (POVMs) \cite{haah2016sample, kueng2017low} or projections onto random Haar states \cite{guctua2020fast}.
 By performing projective measurements drawn from a state 2-design \cite{Lowe2025lower}, a near-optimal strategy---incurring an additional $\ln(d)$ factor---can be obtained.
 Nevertheless, even this scheme demands circuits of depth ${\cal O}(n)$.
 Considering device connectivity and noise, such requirements remain impractical on current noisy quantum hardware.

-In this letter, motivated by recent advances \cite{schuster2025random} in constructing approximate unitary designs with shallow depth circuits, we investigate whether shallow circuits can attain the optimal sample complexity for single-copy measurements [Fig.~\ref{fig1}].
+In this letter, motivated by recent advances \cite{schuster2025random} in constructing approximate unitary designs with shallow-depth circuits, we investigate whether shallow circuits can attain the optimal sample complexity for single-copy measurements [Fig.~\ref{fig1}].
+A detailed discussion of related work is provided in Appendix~\ref{appx:related_works}.